HannesOberreiter/coloss_austria_beehive/README.md

 Code pieces, mostly R to help with the yearly bee colony winter mortality evaluation.
 This evaluation is done since 2008, by the Institute of Biology of the University of Graz.

+Most years (folder) have the same build up:

 * ***Test_Coords.R***: Tests if given lat/long is in given district and throws map and file with wrong IDs

 * ***Get_altitude.R***: Generates altitudes from lat/long via geonames API